 The Customer Owned Banking Code of Practice is the code of practice for Australia’s credit unions, mutual building societies and mutual banks.
-It’s an important public expression of the value we place on improving the financial well-being of our individual customers and their communities.
+It’s an important public expression of the value we place on improving the financial wellbeing of our individual customers and their communities.

-- We will focus on our customers
+- We will deliver banking services in the interests of our customers

-- We will be responsible lenders
+- We will obey the law

-- We will deal fairly with any complaints
+- We will act honestly and fairly

-- We will recognise our impact on the wider community
+- We will contribute to our community

 The Police Credit Union board acknowledges the need for, and continued maintenance of, the highest standards of ethical conduct by all directors and employees of the Police Credit Union Group.
 Our Code of Ethics handbook contains a comprehensive overview of expected behaviours and expectations, and is issued to all staff as part of induction, and as part of the annual ongoing training calendar.